 “The higher a monkey climbs, the more you see of its behind.” — Joseph Stilwell

-If you’re looking for more than just quotes to kickstart your teamwork efforts, then try ProjectManager.com, a cloud-based project management software.
+If you’re looking for project management tools like Gantt charts, Kanban boards and project calendars to kickstart your teamwork efforts, then try ProjectManager.com, a cloud-based project management software.
 It has the tools your team needs to communicate and collaborate in real time.
-Try it and see with this free 30-day trial.
+Try our award-winning software today with this free 30-day trial.